seasonedcc/croods/docs/docs/project-defaults.md

 ```
 import React from 'react'
-import { CroodsProvider } from 'croods-light'
+import { CroodsProvider } from 'croods'
 import App from './App'

 export default props => (